Cigna (CI) Q1 2017 Results - Earnings Call Transcript

 Joshua Raskin - Barclays Capital, Inc.

 Hi.
 Thanks.
 Good morning.
 I guess first question just on the PBM strategy.
-I was wondering if you can just give us an update on your thoughts and how you are perceiving the service, and what you're getting from Optum?
-Obviously you guys have chosen to stick with them through the change of control et cetera.
+I was wondering if you just give us an update on your thoughts and how you are perceiving the service, and what you're getting from Optum.
+Obviously you guys have chosen to stick with them through the change of control, et cetera.
 And so I'm curious just your perspectives on the PBM.

 David Michael Cordani - Cigna Corp.